International sanctions against Afghanistan

+International sanctions have largely targeted the Taliban (flag pictured) during and between their periods of rule.

 International sanctions against Afghanistan were implemented by the United Nations in November 1999.
 The sanctions were initially aimed at terrorists, Osama bin Laden and members of Al-Qaeda.
 The United States, the United Kingdom and the European Union also impose sanctions on Afghanistan.

 United States sanctions were tightened against the Taliban under Executive Order 13224 after the September 11 attacks in 2001.
 After the fall of Kabul in the 2021 Taliban offensive the US froze the Afghan government reserves mostly held in US bank accounts.
 The authority to freeze these assets came from the existing sanctions against the Taliban.
 The country's economic future, highly depending on US aid, was called into question under the existing sanctions against the Taliban, complicating the distribution of international humanitarian aid to the beleaguered population.